DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits

-\paragraph{Live Traffic Benchmark.} We construct an NS bandit environment based on the Criteo live traffic dataset~\cite{diemert2017criteodata}, following the preprocessing approach of \cite{russac2019weighted} but modeling the problem as an NS-GLB rather than an NS-LB.
-We estimate the underlying parameter $\theta^*$ using logistic regression.
-Unlike \cite{russac2019weighted}, in which the authors employ a single change, we introduce shifts in $\theta^*$ via a geometric change-point model with parameter $\xi=0.8$ and extend the horizon to $T=50000$.
-The metric here is the dynamic regret.
+\textbf{Live Traffic Benchmark.} We build an NS-GLB benchmark from the Criteo live traffic dataset~\citep{diemert2017criteodata}, following \citet{russac2019weighted} but introducing changes via a geometric change-point model and using a horizon of $T=50000$.
+Evaluation is based on dynamic regret.

-\paragraph{Sensor Correlation Benchmark.} We use the Bioliq dataset provided by \cite{komiyama2024globalnsmab}, which contains a week of measurements from 20 sensors in a power plant.
-We process the reward as \cite{komiyama2024globalnsmab} and construct an NS-SCB environment with $190$ actions.
-At each time-step, the reward is $1$ if the last 1000 measurements exceed a threshold of $2.04$, and $0$ otherwise.
-Evaluation is based on cumulative reward.
+\textbf{Sensor Correlation Benchmark.} We use the Bioliq sensor dataset of \citet{komiyama2024globalnsmab} to construct an NS-SCB environment with $K=190$ actions over a week-long horizon.
+Rewards are binary indicators derived from temporal correlation statistics following \citet{komiyama2024globalnsmab}.
+Performance is measured by cumulative reward.

-\paragraph{Ad Recommendation Benchmark.} We evaluate on the Zozo environment, a real-world ad recommender system deployed on an e-commerce platform, introduced by \cite{saito2021open}.
-Using the dataset preprocessed by \cite{komiyama2024globalnsmab}, we construct an NS-GLB environment that captures the dynamics of online ad recommendation.
-Unlike \cite{komiyama2024globalnsmab}, in which the authors limit the setup to 10 actions due to sparsity, we keep all 80 ads as actions.
-Following their setup, we assign a reward of 1 to any ad that received at least one user click within a one-second window, and 0 to ads with no clicks.
-Here, evaluation is based on cumulative reward.